jasonsturges/lunarphase-js/README.md

 ### Lunar Phase Emoji

-To get the current lunar phase emoji from the `LunarEmoji` enumeration (ex: "🌕"):
+To get the current lunar phase emoji from the `LunarEmoji` enum (ex: "🌕"):

 ```js
 const phaseEmoji = Moon.lunarPhaseEmoji();
 ```

-As phases are different between Northern and Southern Hemisphere, optionally pass a Hemisphere to the function:
+As phases are inverted between Northern and Southern Hemispheres, optionally pass a Hemisphere to the function:

 ```js
 import { Moon } from "lunarphase-js";